Diagnosing the AGN population origin of TeV neutrinos with their spatial correlation

 This yields a practical condition for method applicability: the source population must be sufficiently sparse, such that the average spacing between sources exceeds approximately three times the PSF width.
-Importantly, we verify that this trend is valid for a wide range of values of $f_{\rm tot}$, not just for the specific case of $f_{\rm tot} = 0.5$.
+Importantly, we verify that this trend is valid for a wide range of values of $f_{\rm eFEDS}$, not just for the specific case of $f_{\rm eFEDS} = 0.5$.
 In the following analyses, this empirical requirement, $\bar{d} \geq 3\sigma_{\rm psf}$, is adopted as a baseline condition to ensure that source confusion does not bias the likelihood inference.

-Based on this empirical criterion, we set a minimum X-ray flux threshold $F_{\rm min}$ for all subsequent analyses, such that the selected AGN subset satisfies $\bar{d} \geq 3\sigma_{\rm psf}$.
-Since more luminous AGNs are more sparsely distributed on the sky, adjusting $F_{\rm min}$ provides a practical way to control the source density and to ensure that the selected population remains well resolved.
-This choice mitigates confusion-induced bias and preserves the validity of the maximum-likelihood inference.
-The resulting sample therefore represents only the relatively bright portion of the full AGN population.
-All reported values of $f_{\rm tot}$ in this work, including those shown in Figure~\ref{fig:psf_density}, incorporate this correction, ensuring consistency with the full AGN population even though the likelihood analysis itself is restricted to the bright subset.